-Overview of 2021 Results
+Overview of 2022 Results

-- Our net income was \$25.0 million in 2021, compared with \$17.1 million in 2020.
-The largest contributing factors leading to the increase in net income and other highlights include the following: Average interest earning assets in 2021 were \$2.04 billion compared to \$1.52 billion in 2020.
-The Bank's participation in the Paycheck Protection Program was one of the reasons for the increase in average interest earning assets.
-Current year net income was increased by approximately \$6.5 million of Paycheck Protection Program loan fee income that was recognized in 2021 compared to \$3.1 million in 2020.
-The higher level of interest earning assets led to an increase in net interest income from \$55.3 million in 2020 to \$66.1 million in 2021. - Average loans outstanding in 2021 were \$1.22 billion, approximately 12.04% higher than \$1.09 billion in average loans outstanding in 2020.
-The higher average balance for total loans outstanding was the primary reason for the increase of \$10.8 million in our net interest income.
-The Bank's participation in the Paycheck Protection Program was one of the reasons for the increase in average loans outstanding. - The effective yield on our loan portfolio decreased from 5.16% in 2020 to 5.07% in 2021.
-The decrease in the yield was mainly attributable to the decrease in interest rates in 2020 and 2021 as well as the effect of the \$84.4 million of Paycheck Protection Program loans originated in 2021.
-Paycheck Protection Program loans carry an interest rate of 1.00% which is well below the average yield on other loans.
-However, this lower yield is offset by the recognition of net origination fees paid by the SBA on PPP loans. - Average total investment securities in 2021 were \$723.2 million compared to \$377.4 million in 2020.
-The increase was due to the Company's deposit growth exceeding loan growth during the year.
-The excess cash was used to purchase investment securities. - Average non-interest bearing deposits grew from \$410.8 million in 2020 to \$546.9 million in 2021.
-The increase resulted from organic growth as well as the influx of liquidity from government stimulus. - Our higher net interest income was partially offset by higher operating expenses, which grew to \$43.7 million in 2021 from \$36.8 million in 2020.
-The increase in noninterest expense came from organic growth with most of the increase in salaries and employee benefits. - Our noninterest income increased from \$11.8 million in 2020 to \$14.5 million in 2021.
-The increase resulted from increases in service charges and fee income and income from mortgage operations.
+- Our net income was \$27.9 million in 2022, compared with \$25.0 million in 2021.
+The largest contributing factors leading to the increase in net income and other highlights include the following: Average interest earning assets in 2022 were \$2.31 billion compared to \$2.04 billion in 2021.
+The higher level of interest earning assets led to an increase in net interest income from \$66.1 million in 2021 to \$78.9 million in 2022. - Average loans outstanding in 2022 were \$1.49 billion, approximately 22.05% higher than \$1.22 billion in average loans outstanding in 2021.
+The higher average balance for total loans outstanding was the primary reason for the increase of \$12.8 million in our net interest income.
+Organic growth and entry into in new markets were reasons for the increase in average loans outstanding. - The effective yield on our loan portfolio decreased from 5.07% in 2021 to 4.91% in 2022.
+The decrease in the yield was mainly attributable to the Paycheck Protection Program loans that remained on the books during 2022 which carry an interest rate of 1.00% which is well below the average yield on other loans. - Average total investment securities in 2022 were \$789.7 million compared to \$723.2 million in 2021.
+In the first quarter of the year, deposits outpaced loan growth with excess cash being deployed to purchase investment securities.
+In the last three quarters of 2022, any excess cash was used to fund our robust loan growth. - Average non-interest bearing deposits grew from \$546.9 million in 2021 to \$658.7 million in 2022.
+The increase resulted from organic growth as well as the influx of liquidity from government stimulus. - Our higher net interest income was partially offset by higher operating expenses, which grew to \$51.4 million in 2022 from \$43.7 million in 2021.
+The increase in noninterest expense came from organic growth with most of the increase in salaries and employee benefits. - Our noninterest income decreased from \$14.5 million in 2021 to \$12.2 million in 2022.
+The decrease primarily resulted from a decrease in income from mortgage operations due to higher interest rates in 2022.